 A Canadian citizen who is married to a U.S. citizen can apply for permanent residency – also known as a green card.
 There are two options to apply for a green card through marriage: 1) Adjustment of status, and 2) Consular Processing.
 Read more about Marriage Green Card for Canadians.

-Marriage-based green cards may be issued for either 3 years or 10 years, depending on whether USCIS approved the Canadian spouse for conditional or permanent residency.
-If you have been married for fewer than two years at the time of the interview, the green card will be valid for 2 years – which is referred to as conditional residency.
-If you have been married for more than two years at the time of the interview, the green card will be valid for 10 years – which is referred to as permanent residency.
+Marriage-based green cards can be issued with a validity period of either 2 years or 10 years, depending on whether the Canadian spouse was initially granted conditional or permanent residency.
+If the marriage duration is fewer than 2 years at the time of the interview, the green card will be granted for 2 years, known as conditional residency.
+On the other hand, if the couple has been married for more than 2 years at the time of the interview, the green card will be valid for 10 years, signifying permanent residency.

-If USCIS issues a 2-year conditional green card, the couple will have to jointly apply for a 10-year permanent resident green card within the 90-day window prior to the expiration of the conditional green card.
-As with the initial application, the couple must provide evidence demonstrating their ongoing bona fide marriage.
+In the case of a 2-year conditional green card, the couple is required to jointly apply for a 10-year permanent resident green card within the 90-days before the conditional green card’s expiration.
+Similar to the initial application, the couple must present evidence that substantiates the continuing authenticity of their marital relationship.

-Example: Johnny married a U.S. citizen in June 2017 and he received his conditional green card on July 1, 2018.
-He and his wife must apply to remove the condition of his residency sometime between April 1, 2020 and July 1, 2020.
+Example: Richard married a U.S. citizen in June 2020 and he received his conditional green card on July 1, 2021.
+He and his wife must apply to remove the condition of his residency sometime between April 1 – July 1, 2023.

 What if I get divorced before the two-year anniversary?

 It is common for marriages to last fewer than two years (or even two months, for that matter).
 For those whose conditional residency has not been removed, this could lead to problems with their immigration status.
 Generally, divorce terminates conditional residence.
 However, those with a 2-year conditional green card may be able to apply for a waiver of the failure to remove the condition if they can prove that the marriage was bona fide, entered into in good faith, and that the Canadian spouse was not at fault for failing to file the joint petition.